FAIR Buyer Guide

 • Treat vague certification claims as a reason to ask better questions, not as proof of fit.

-Match the appraiser to the antique category
+Match the antique category

 • Separate furniture, decorative arts, silver, ceramics, rugs, textiles, books, jewelry, collectibles, and fine art before outreach.

-Screen for independence before discussing value
+Screen for independence

 • Ask whether the appraiser buys, sells, brokers, consigns, or has any financial interest in the antique.